 Freshwater mussels are facing an uncertain future in our local waterways.
 Once abundant in both numbers and varieties, many freshwater mussel species in the Delaware Estuary are now in danger of extinction.

-The Partnership for the Delaware Estuary (PDE) needs your help locating streams with mussels, as well as those with no mussels at all.
-Working with local watershed organizations, volunteer partners play an important role in helping scientists monitor the health and locations of these extremely threatened animals, and identifying streams in need of mussel restoration.
+The Partnership for the Delaware Estuary (PDE) needs your help locating streams with mussels, as well as those without mussels.
+Working with local watershed organizations, volunteer partners play a very important role in helping scientists monitor the health and locations of these threatened animals, and identifying streams in need of mussel restoration.

 Training: Download Workshop Presentation

 Notes from the presenter appear by clicking on the balloon at the top left of each slide.
 If you are interested in attending a training workshop, or hosting a workshop in your area, send an email here.

 Call a friend or two, and head out to the streams to look for mussels!
 This guidebook will cover safety, survey preparation and technique, how to spot and identify mussels and more.
 Use this guide to help fill out your datasheets.

 Print these data sheets and take them along while surveying for mussels to record your data.
 When you get home, please submit your survey results and photos to the link below.
 Scientists will use your information to identify mussel populations for future restoration projects.
 By rebuilding mussel populations throughout the Delaware Estuary region, we aim to restore healthy streams, healthy ecosystems, and clean water for everyone!

 Submit: Your Data

 Share your data with the mussel data portal!
 Whether you found mussels or not, your observations are still great data!